dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps.md

 ### 1. Dapp developers choose the initial parameters of the SNS for a dapp

+Typically, dapp developers typically choose initial parameters that will be used in subsequent proposals.

 ### 2. Dapp developers submit NNS proposal so they can deploy to the SNS subnet

 Anyone who owns an NNS neuron with enough stake can submit a proposal